Indonesia hopes fishermen can net its South China Sea claims

 Ramli said he would seek cabinet approval this month for the relocation of fishermen from the crowded island of Java to Natuna.

-The programme is expected to boost fishing in Natuna waters from 9.3 percent of sustainable catchment levels to 40 percent in less than a year.
+The program is expected to boost fishing in Natuna waters from 9.3 percent of sustainable catchment levels to 40 percent in less than a year.

 "We will build cold storage there.
 We hope this will become the biggest fish market in Southeast Asia," Ramli said.